 Welcome

-Hi.
-I'm June, your embedded librarian and I've created this guide to help you with your research for GER404.
+This guide was created to help you with your research for GER404.

 Each section introduces the steps you should take when researching for an assessment.
 You'll find links to videos and resources that will give you the tools to find great information.
 Use the activities on the test your knowledge tab to see what you need to revise.